Wide disagreement reigns in trial of deputy accused of not stopping Parkland killer

 Prosecutor Steven Klinger told jurors that former Broward County Deputy Scot Peterson could have confronted shooter Nikolas Cruz and stopped the deaths of six of the 17 people who died at Marjory Stoneman Douglas High School five years ago.
 Instead, Klinger said, Peterson took cover rather than enter the three-story building where the shootings happened.

-Peterson had undergone training in which he was told that he needed to go toward the gunshots if there was an active shooter, because each bullet fired is potentially another death, Klinger said.
+Peterson had undergone training in which he was told that he needed to go toward the gunshots if there’s an active shooter, because each bullet fired is potentially another death, Klinger said.

 “You’ve got to get in there and you’ve got to find the shooter,” said Klinger, who spent most of his statement recounting Cruz’s actions, not Peterson’s.
 Cruz pleaded guilty and received a life sentence.